 Typical Qualifications of an Industrial Maintenance Technician

-Almost all industrial maintenance jobs require a technical or engineering degree, or vocational diploma in a relevant field.
+Almost all maintenance jobs require a technical or engineering degree, or vocational diploma in a relevant field.

 Generally, an industrial maintenance technician should have the following qualifications: